 Essential tremor is a neurological condition affecting otherwise healthy patients, which causes a trembling of the limbs (hands, legs, head, voice, or trunk).
 Often confused with Parkinson’s disease, essential tremor affects more than 10 million Americans in the country.
 This condition can cause extreme difficulty with daily activities such as writing, getting dressed, and eating.
 Learn more about treatments for essential tremor, including deep brain simulation and MR guided focused ultrasound.

 A progressive nervous system disorder, Parkinson’s disease affects movement.
 Symptoms of the disorder start gradually and cause stiffness or slow movement.
 The symptoms of Parkinson’s disease worsen over time as your condition progresses.
 While Parkinson’s disease does not currently have a cure, certain medications and other treatments may help improve your symptoms and quality of life.
-Learn more about other treatments for tremor dominant Parkinson’s disease including Deep Brain Simulation and MR Guided Focused Ultrasound.
+Learn more about other treatments for tremor dominant Parkinson’s disease, including deep brain simulation and MR guided focused ultrasound (FUS).

 Mount Sinai offers the latest treatments for essential tremor and tremor-dominant Parkinson’s disease patients who have not responded to medication.
 Learn more about FUS, an incisionless treatment that uses sound waves, guided by MRI, to dive deep into the brain.